Portugal's Galp Energia gets greener and cuts five-year spending plan

-Portugal's Galp Energia (GALP.LS) will sharpen its focus on renewable energy and limit fossil fuel spending to already approved developments, resulting in a 20% cut in five-year capital expenditure, the company said on Wednesday.
+LISBON (Reuters) - Portugal’s Galp Energia will sharpen its focus on renewable energy and limit fossil fuel spending to already approved developments, resulting in a 20% cut in five-year capital expenditure, the company said on Wednesday.

 In a revised strategic plan to 2025, Galp reiterated it would invest between 500 million euros and 700 million euros in capex this year, but by 2025, it would reduce annual spending by 20% to between 800 million euros and 1 billion euros ($1.22 billion).